 Canada’s 150th birthday is fast approaching, but did you know there is over 150 years of archaeology at the Lawson site?
 From its humble origins in the mid 1800s to its current day affiliation with the Museum of Ontario Archaeology and the University of Western Ontario, Lawson has captured the imagination of generations.

 Archaeology evolves from the underlying human interest in the past.
 Archaeology is a modern practice, evolving since the 1800’s, but interest in the human past spans back hundreds of years.

-Sometimes called the “Speculative Period” early collectors created their own understandings of the past.
+At a time sometimes called the “Speculative Period,” early collectors created their own understandings of the past.
 The famous example in North America of this speculative period is the Moundbuilder myth: that the large burial mounds in the United States must have been built by an ancient civilization totally unrelated to the indigenous population.